NYULibraries/dlts-open-square/README.md

 ## Build

-To build: use the hugo command, with the -e (environment) option, and one of the environments set up in config directory, for example
+To build: use the hugo command, with the -e (environment) option, and one of the environments set up in config directory.
+To get the latest remote info, use the ignoreCache flag.
+For example
- * hugo --enableGitInfo  --ignoreCache -e local
+  * hugo --ignoreCache -e local
-  * hugo --cleanDestinationDir --ignoreCache -e dev
+  * hugo --ignoreCache -e dev
-  * hugo --cleanDestinationDir --ignoreCache -e stage
+  * hugo --ignoreCache -e stage
-  * hugo --enableGitInfo --cleanDestinationDir -e production
-  * hugo --enableGitInfo --cleanDestinationDir --ignoreCache -e production
+  * hugo -e production
-  * hugo --enableGitInfo --cleanDestinationDir  --ignoreCache --minify -e production
+  * hugo --ignoreCache -e production

 For hugo server